 Now, the question is: how do you make sure you weren’t one of the people who unconsciously contributed to this attack?

-What do the future reveal?
+What does the future reveal?

 You tell us.
 As I told you, while I’m wasting my time trying to figure out what to write for my scenario, things are moving faster in the real world: reality outpaces fiction here.